SemalDeSilva/TEAI/README.md

 ---

-## 4. Component 4 – Auction Price Prediction & Foreign Particle Detection (Member 4)
+## 4. Component 4 – Auction Price Prediction & Foreign Particle Detection (Liyanage S.N - IT22211996)

 This member handles *two complementary sub-components* that use quality and process data to support *market decisions* and *safety/QC*.